Grow Well Guides

 Soil

-When planted into the ground Tomatoes like a free draining soil that is rich in organic matter.
+When planted into the ground, tomatoes like a free draining soil that is rich in organic matter.
 To improve the organic content in your soil, break up the soil and add Kings Compost and Kings Sheep Pellets then mix together well.
 When growing in containers, plant into a specialized Tomato mix or Living Earth Organic Veggie Mix.
 Add Saturaid as this helps to channel water deep down to the roots where it is most needed.

 Plant

 If planting grafted tomatoes, ensure that the graft is at least 1 cm above the soil line.
 When planting into the ground, gently tap the plant out of its pot.
 Dig a hole twice the depth and width of the plants root ball.
 Mix Kings Compost into your existing soil at a 50/50 ratio, add Sheep Pellets and Kings Tomato Fertiliser, then mix together well.
 Back fill the hole with this soil, so that when planted the top of the plant’s roots sit level with the surrounding ground.
 Firm the soil down gently and water in well with Aquaticus Organic Garden Booster.
 In heavier clay soils, where drainage is likely to be an issue, plant onto a raised mound and sprinkle Gypsum Clay Breaker into the bottom of the hole, this helps slowly condition the soil and will help to break down the clay.
-Provide a stake to tie your Tomato plants to as they grow.
+Provide a stake to tie your tomato plants to as they grow.
 Tomatoes can reach 6ft in height.

 Care